The Letter to the Hebrews:

 the popes inspire us—learn more about hope

-Hope is a concept that’s essential to the Christian faith.
-To learn more about the importance of the theological virtue of hope and how it’s related to the theological virtue of faith, read “A Key Word,” the magisterial quote from Pope Benedict XVI found on page 45 in TThe Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
+Hope is a concept that’s essential to the Christian faith, and it has nothing to do with wishing for a good outcome at the end of our lives.
+You can learn more about the importance of the theological virtue of hope and how it’s related to the theological virtue of faith, by reading “A Key Word,” the magisterial quote from Pope Benedict XVI found on page 45 in The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.

 ex libris—we still think this is the best book about hope